Further Info- For Property Owners

 As a Leasehold Property or a Freehold Property Owner that is responsible for a shared space and communal area, we understand the challenges that you face in ensuring the adequate upkeep of your communal building and grounds for yourself and your tenants

 As a Leasehold Property or a Freehold Property Owner that is responsible for a shared space and communal area, we understand the challenges that you face in ensuring the adequate upkeep of your communal building and grounds for yourselves and your tenants.
-We pride ourselves on putting owners first, and as your Managing Agents we will always be there for you.
+We pride ourselves on putting property owners first, and as your Managing Agents we will always be there for you.

 Some helpful information